-"CVE-2018-10562", "On this day I hacked your OS", "Hacker Who Has Access To Your Operating System" are a few examples of other scams similar to "LAB Bot" email.
-Deceptive emails have various models, defined as social engineering and scare-tactics.
-Usually, their purpose is to trick uses into making monetary payments, revealing their personal information (e.g. banking credentials), infecting recipients devices with malware and so on.
-The sole goal of these schemes is to generate revenue for their designers.
+"CVE-2018-10562", "On this day I hacked your OS", and "Hacker Who Has Access To Your Operating System" are examples of other scams similar to "LAB Bot" email.
+Deceptive emails have various models, defined as social engineering and scare tactics.
+Their purpose is to trick people into making payments, revealing personal information (e.g. banking credentials), infecting recipients' devices with malware, and so on.
+The purpose of these schemes is to generate revenue for their designers.

 How do spam campaigns infect computers?

-It is important not to open suspicious and/or irrelevant emails, especially ones received from unknown senders (addresses).
-All attachments (and links) found in dubious mail - must never be opened, due to high risk of malware installation.
-Frequent use of email services necessities users to run regular systems scans, in order to ensure that malicious content has not been installed onto their devices through received letters.
-It is recommended to use Microsoft Office versions released after year 2010.
-The newer versions have "Protected View" mode, which prevents malicious macros from infecting systems the moment virulent documents are opened.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not open suspicious and/or irrelevant emails, especially those received from unknown senders (addresses).
+All attachments and links found in dubious mail must never be opened, due to the high risk of malware installation.
+If you use email services, run regular system scans to ensure that malicious content has not been installed onto devices through received messages.
+You are advised to use Microsoft Office versions released after 2010.
+The newer versions have "Protected View" mode, which prevents malicious macros from infecting systems when dangerous documents are opened.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "LAB Bot" email letter:
+Text presented in the "LAB Bot" email message: